When incorporating can’t protect personal assets

 Did you sign a contract in your own name?

 This is a scarily easy way to lose limited liability by mistake.
 How you sign purchase agreements and business contracts can be the difference between your assets being protected and being at risk.
-If you sign as an individual — simply signing your name Jane Doe, for example — you have agreed to be personally liable for the debt.
-Signing the contract as a representative of the company on the other had — Jane Doe, CEO of Doe Dealership — makes the business liable.
+If you sign as an individual — Jane Doe, for example — you have agreed to be personally liable for the debt.
+Signing the contract as a representative of the company — Jane Doe, CEO of Doe Dealership — makes the business liable.

 This is a terrible way to lose asset protection because it is a result of pure carelessness.
 Always sign business documents as an officer of the company.